fran6safe/AMAZON-PROJECT-DSA-/README.md

 ## 👨‍💻 About Me

 **Oladipupo Abidemi Francis**
-🎓 B.Ed in Mathematics | 📊 Data Analyst | 🎶 Worship Singer
+🎓 B.Ed in Mathematics | 📊 Data Analyst
 I’m passionate about simplifying data into impactful visuals and helping businesses make better decisions.
 This project is a reflection of my journey in Excel-based analysis and business intelligence reporting.